-- The Board Members or staff may "briefly" respond to statements or questions posed by the public at a public meeting. - A Board Member may ask "a question for clarification, make a brief announcement, or make a brief report on his or her own activities." - Otherwise, no action can be taken on issues or items that were not agendized.
+- The members of the Commission may "briefly" respond to statements or questions posed by the public at a public meeting. - The members of Commission may ask "a question for clarification, make a brief announcement, or make a brief report on his or her own activities." - Otherwise, no action can be taken on issues or items that are not on the agenda.